anmk/conversions-of-number-systems/extended/README.md

   binary ->      | -> hexadecimal
   binary ->      | -> decimal :warning:

-The above line additionally dublicate of binary -> toDecimal, as in the `todecimal.js` file
+The above line doubles binary -> toDecimal, as in the `todecimal.js` file.

 ## Usage